Remarks on constructing biharmonic and conformal biharmonic maps to spheres

 \subsection{The case of maps between spheres}

-Since the equation for conformal biharmonic maps involves the Ricci and the scalar curvature of the domain it will, in general, be difficult to check if maps of the form \eqref{eq:definition-q-biharmonic} can be rendered conformal biharmonic.
-Hence, we will restrict ourself to the case of a spherical domain as this is, on the one hand, the first natural candidate to consider, and, on the other hand, already points out a number of interesting differences to the case of standard biharmonic maps.
+Since the equation for conformal-biharmonic maps involves the Ricci and the scalar curvature of the domain it will, in general, be difficult to check if maps of the form \eqref{eq:definition-q-biharmonic} can be rendered conformal-biharmonic.
+Hence, we will restrict ourselves to the case of a spherical domain as this is, on the one hand, the first natural candidate to consider, and, on the other hand, already points out a number of interesting differences to the case of standard biharmonic maps.

 Thus, let us assume that \(M=\s^m\) with the round metric.
 Then, we have \(\Ric^{\s^m}=(m-1)g\) and \(\Scal^{\s^m}=m(m-1)\) such that the conformal bienergy \eqref{eq:bienergy-conformal} for a map \(\phi\colon\s^m\to\s^n\) acquires the form